brainiak/rt-cloud/docs/run-in-docker.md

 ## Docker Image with ANTs, FSL and C3D (brainiak/rtcloudxl)
 Thers is a version of the rtcloud docker image that also has ANTs, FSL and C3D installed in the image along with the RT-Cloud framework.
 It is available as brainiak/rtcloudxl:[release-tag], such as brainiak/rtcloudxl:1.3.
 This container is significantly larger (about 30 GB uncompressed) than the basic rtcloud image, and so is not listed as the default release of the image.

+## Building Docker Images
+The dockerfiles needed to build the images are in the rt-cloud/docker directory.
+The commands to build the images are as follows:

+    docker build -t brainiak/rtcloud:latest -f docker/Dockerfile.rtcloud .
+    docker build -t brainiak/rtcloudxl:latest -f docker/Dockerfile.rtcloudXL .

+And to re-tag them, such as for a release:

+    docker tag brainiak/rtcloud:latest brainiak/rtcloud:1.3